duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 ● tail will show you the first 10 lines of a file (default, it can be customised) ● wc will tell you the number of lines, words and bites of a given file

+# I/O redirection and piping

+In computer programming, there are three standardised streams of
+communication: standard input (stdin), standard output (stdout), and standard error (stderr).
+Standard Output:
+Many commands (e.g. “ls”) write their output on the display.
+However, sometimes you might need instead to have this output written to a file, or device instead.
+There are some special notations to do this:
+● the “>” symbol writes the output of a command to a new file, so no results are shown on the screen.
+If the file doesn’t exist, it will be created; otherwise, it will be overwritten!
+● the “>>” symbol appends the output of a command to a new file; if the file does not exist, it will be created; otherwise, the output will be added to the end of the file (the echo command used here displays a line of text to the standard output):

+Standard Input:
+Several commands can accept their input from a file or another command:
+A command can have both its input and output redirected:
+Pipelines:
+Probably the most useful option for I/O redirection.
+It allows you to connect multiple commands by feeding the standard output of one command into the standard input of another command.
+Here's an example:

+# Some filters: sort, uniq, cut, grep, tr, awk, sed
+Certain commands – often combined in pipelines – are used to take standard input, perform some operation on it, and then send the result to the standard output:
+● sort sorts (numerically, alphabetically, or randomly) standard input and outputs the sorted result to the standard output; we already saw an example in the previous slide ● uniq removes duplicate lines from standard input (remember to sort it first!)
+● cut lets you slice up lines based on particular criteria ● grep extracts lines containing a pattern from the standard input
+* awk is a sophisticated programming language.
+One example thing you can do is filter lines based on the contents of a column. e.g. `awk '$3=="data"'`
+● tr translates characters into others (e.g. uppercase in lowercase) ● sed can parse and transform text in a more sophisticated way than “tr”

+# Practical Session 2 – Exercises
+1) Create a new empty file named test.txt , check its default file permissions, and then change them such that every user can read and modify the file
+2) Using echo and redirection, write the following 5 strings, one per line into the file test.txt :
+5 oranges
+3 bananas
+2 apples
+4 pears
+1 pineapple
+3) Display the content of your file on the stdout
+4) Sort the file test.txt alphabetically (using the second column of fruit names) and, instead of having the output printed on the stdout, write it in a new file test_sorted.txt (you’ll need man sort)
+5) Use tail to get the last 3 lines of the file test.txt , append them to the file test_sorted.txt , and then check how many lines are now in the file test_sorted.txt (there should be exactly 8 lines)
+6) Sort the file test_sorted.txt by reverse numerical order of its first column, then pipe the result to uniq to get only unique lines, and finally use grep to extract only lines containing the word apple

+# Practical Session 2 – Solutions
+1) touch test.txt , followed by ls -lh test.txt , followed by chmod a+rw test.txt
+2)
+echo "5 oranges" > test.txt
+echo "3 bananas" >> test.txt
+echo "2 apples" >> test.txt
+echo "4 pear" >> test.txt
+echo "1 pineapple" >> test.txt
+or in one line
+echo -e "5 oranges\n3 bananas\n2 apples\n4 pear\n1 pineapple" > test.txt
+3) cat test.txt or more test.txt
+4) sort -k 2 test.txt > test_sorted.txt
+5) tail -3 test.txt >> test_sorted.txt , followed by wc -l test_sorted.txt
+6) sort -k 1 -n -r test_sorted.txt | uniq | grep apple